ghedo/safely/README.md

 If any of them fails, safely refuses to work.
 Note that the ptrace() and memlock checks need to be run as euid 0 (mode 4755).
-If `make install` is executed (with root priviledges) everything will be ok.
+If `make install` is executed (with root privileges) everything will be ok.

 ## DEPENDENCIES